Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 # Content and Instructional Design

 The course comprises three 3-hour long workshops, each beginning with a short lecture (slides shared via GitHub) to contextualize the material.
+A final 3-hour session is used to introduce individual projects to the student and to allow them to get started on these.
-Designed for taught postgraduate masters students taking the degree in Materials Chemistry, Analytical Chemistry, and Medicinal and Biological Chemistry, the content is adjusted to suit these diverse backgrounds.
+The material is designed for taught postgraduate masters students taking degrees in Materials Chemistry, Analytical Chemistry, and Medicinal and Biological Chemistry, and so the content for the third workshop is adjusted to suit these diverse backgrounds.

-- talk about lectures at the start of the session + share the slides
-- say that it is aimed at the students doing courses in materials, analytical and medbio. hence some modifications of the course

 ## Learning objectives

-The course aims to equip students with practical molecular dynamics simulation skills:
+The course aims to equip students with practical molecular dynamics simulation skills such as:
-- Use basic command-line interfaces.
+- Using basic command-line interfaces.
-- Navigate and utilize high-performance computing resources.
+- Navigating and utilizing high-performance computing resources.
-- Prepare, run, and troubleshoot molecular dynamics simulations using GROMACS.
+- Preparing, running, and troubleshooting molecular dynamics simulations using GROMACS.
-- Recognize the limitations of computational chemistry methods.
+- Recognizing the limitations of computational chemistry methods.
-- Understand the limitations of the computational chemistry techniques used.
+- Understanding the limitations of the computational chemistry techniques used.
-- Apply these skills independently to real research systems.
+- Applying these skills independently to real research systems.

 ## Session 1
+The first session is an "Introduction to Linux and command-line".
+This workshop is based on material Copyright © Software Carpentry ("The Unix Shell", "Using Shell with HPC" and "Introduction to HPC").

-need to check the specific learnign objectives for each session
+need to check the specific learning objectives for each session

 - Students learn Unix basic commands
 - how to write the files